Enroll in a US Drug Test Centers Membership for DOT Random Testing & Clearinghouse

 US Drug Test Centers can help you with the initial steps to develop and implement your FAA required drug and alcohol testing program.

-• First, obtain the applicable Operations Specifications paragraph or drug and alcohol testing program registration as described in 14 CFR §§ 120.117 and 120.225
+• First, obtain the applicable Operations Specifications paragraph or FAA DOT drug test and alcohol testing program registration as described in 14 CFR §§ 120.117 and 120.225

-• Ensure that no one is hired for or transferred into a safety-sensitive function without first being pre-employment drug tested and receiving a negative test result.
-More information regarding pre-employment testing may be found in 14 CFR § 120.109(a).
+• Ensure that no one is hired for or transferred into a safety-sensitive function without first getting a DOT FAA pre employment drug test and receiving a negative test result.
+More information regarding the DOT/FAA pre-employment drug test may be found in 14 CFR § 120.109(a).
 Pre-employment alcohol testing is not required but may be implemented according to 14 CFR § 120.217(a)

 • Educate and train your employees on the effects and consequences of drug abuse and alcohol misuse.
 More information regarding training and materials may be found in 14 CFR §§ 120.115 and 120.223

-• Ensure that employees are placed into the random drug and alcohol testing pool and have an equal chance of being tested each time selections are made.
+• Ensure that employees are placed into the random FAA DOT drug screening and alcohol testing pool and have an equal chance of being tested each time selections are made.
 More information regarding random testing may be found in 14 CFR §§ 120.109(b) and 120.217(c)

 There are many more requirements of the drug and alcohol testing regulations.
 US Drug Test Centers can help.